-Check out the following Virginia camping destinations for fall fun.
+Check out the following Virginia camping destinations with nearby autumnal activities.
 Then get out there and make some fall fun memories of your own.

 Nearest Town: Urbanna